codefresh-io/cap-docs.codefresh.io/_docs/runtime/runtime-recovery.md

 toc: true
 ---

 In case of cluster failure, restore the runtime using the resources from the existing runtime installation repository.
-Restore the runtime to either the failed or a different cluster, in case of partial or complete cluster failures.
+For partial or complete cluster failures, you can restore the runtime to either the failed cluster or to a different cluster.

 The installation process:
 * Applies `argo-cd` from the installation manifests in your repo to your cluster